 There are many opportunities in IP, and your work can involve any part of the lifecycle of an IP right.
-This can include involvement in the creation and registration of rights, for example, or in the drafting and processing of patent/trade mark applications with registries in the UK and abroad.
-It can also entail assisting in transactions involving IP rights to allow a rights holder to exploit and make money from its right, for example, by drafting and negotiating R&D agreements, or dealing with the transfer or licensing of IP rights in corporate transactions.
+This can include assisting in the creation and registration of rights, for example, by drafting and processing patent/trade mark applications with registries in the UK and abroad.
+It can entail assisting in transactions involving IP rights to allow a rights holder to exploit and make money from its right, for example, by drafting and negotiating R&D agreements, or dealing with the transfer or licensing of IP rights in corporate transactions.
 Of course, it can also involve litigating IP rights when it all goes wrong!

 Useful/key skills which are needed

 Practising IP can involve contentious and non-contentious work, with most firms having combined departments.
-However, firms with a greater focus on IP, such as Bristows, separate out such work into various departments by IP right and/or whether the work is litigious.
+However, firms with a greater focus on IP, such as Bristows LLP, separate out such work into various departments by IP right and/or whether the work is litigious.